-As previously mentioned in Chapter 3, DWR has committed to continue maintaining the Water Shortage Vulnerability Explorer, which provides a consolidated compilation of statewide data for use by counties in their risk assessment.
-The Drought and Water Shortage Vulnerability Explorer is the default source of data that counties may use to conduct the Drought and Water Shortage Risk Assessment; however, DWR recognizes that counties may have additional information and local knowledge that could be beneficial to the overall risk assessment.
-Therefore, where applicable, counties should introduce additional available data to augment the State-provided information to improve the quality of assessment, where appropriate.
+As previously mentioned in Chapter 3, DWR has committed to continue maintaining the DWR Water Shortage Vulnerability Explorer, which provides a consolidated compilation of statewide data available from State agencies for use by counties in their risk assessment.
+The DWR Water Shortage Vulnerability Explorer is the default source of data that counties may use to conduct their drought and water shortage risk assessment.
+Counties may have additional data and local knowledge that could be beneficial to the risk assessment.
+Where appropriate, counties should supplement DWR data with additional available local data to improve the quality and local applicability of the resulting risk assessment.
+Counties may share their local data with State agencies to promote awareness and shared understanding of local risk factors.